CSIRO-enviro-informatics/mb16cc-linkset/README.md

 Some LocI Datasets, such as the ASGS, have multiple, independently delivered versions (the ASGS is released as a Linked Data Datasets in both [2011](http://linked.data.gov.au/dataset/asgs2011) and [2016](http://linked.data.gov.au/dataset/asgs2016) versions).
 Linksets can be used to link between these versions of a Dataset too.
 This allows for information such as correspondence tables (links between ASGS versions, published by the Australian Bureau of Statistics) to be published as Linked Data independently of any other Dataset.

 ### This Linkset
-This Linkset - GNAF Current Addresses to Geofabric Catchments Linkset - is a spatial relations Linkset linking GNAF Current Addresses (points) to Geofabric Catchments (polygons) by indicating which Catchment each Address is within.
+This Linkset - GNAF Current Addresses to Geofabric Contracted Catchments Linkset - is a spatial relations Linkset linking GNAF Current Addresses (points) to Geofabric Contracted Catchments (polygons) by indicating which Contracted Catchment each Address is within.

 This Linkset states, per Address and with other details, something like this:

 Address GAACT714845933
 *is within*
-Catchment 7155143
+Contracted Catchment 7155143

 ...and that this particular link was made on the 6th of February, 2015 using a Parcel Level matching method.